 5 ways hostels make the world a better place

-It’s Sleep for Peace week at HI!
-Kicking off on the UN’s International Day of Peace on September 21 and running until World Tourism Day on Sept 27, Sleep for Peace lets us take a few moments to think about how hostels really help foster peace, diversity and understanding around the world.
+It’s Say HI for Peace week at HI!
+Kicking off on the UN’s International Day of Peace on September 21 and running until World Tourism Day on Sept 27, Say HI for Peace lets us take a few moments to think about how hostels really help foster peace, diversity and understanding around the world.
 When young people come together from all around the world under the same roof, you can’t help but start to appreciate our similarities and differences.
 Here’s how hostels do it.

 The nice thing about strangers is they don’t have to stay strange.
 Hostels bring together strangers from all over the world and often you spend the night in the same room as them.
 In a hostel, you’ll undoubtedly cross paths with people you never would have met otherwise, and in close quarters, it’s hard not to strike up conversations.

 Speaking of conversations, hostels are social places.
 They’re built around communal spaces —the dorms, the lounges and the kitchens—and we’re all there to meet new people and learn new things.
 You just don’t get that at a hotel or even an AirBnB.